openhab/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 ## Supported things

-This binding supports all of the Smartthings devices that are defined in the [Smartthings Capabilities list](http://docs.smartthings.com/en/latest/capabilities-reference.html).
-If you find a device that doesn't work [follow these instructions](Troubleshooting.md) to collect the required data so it can be added in a future release.
+This binding supports most of the Smartthings devices that are defined in the [Smartthings Capabilities list](http://docs.smartthings.com/en/latest/capabilities-reference.html).
+If you find a device that doesn't work [follow these instructions](doc/Troubleshooting.md) to collect the required data so it can be added in a future release.

 ## Discovery

-Discovery allows OpenHAB to examine a binding and automatically find the Things available on that binding.
+Discovery allows openHAB to examine a binding and automatically find the Things available on that binding.
 Discovery is supported and has been extensively tested.

 Discovery is not run automatically on startup.
 Therefore to run the discovery process perform the following: